vinders/pandora_toolbox/_examples/01_base_window/README.md

 int main() {}
 ```

-We do want our application to support both entry points, but we don't want to write the main function content twice.
+The application should support both entry points, but we don't want to write the main function content twice.
-So the solution is to add a custom system-independant main function that will be called by both entry points,
+So the solution is to add a system-independant main function that will be called by both entry points,
-and to move the entry points into *ifdef* blocks:
+and to move the actual entry points into *ifdef* blocks:
 ```cpp
 #ifdef _WINDOWS
 # include <system/api/windows_api.h> // dependency for types such as HINSTANCE